 Avian influenza

-Avian influenza in humans, also known as bird flu, is a type A influenza virus.
+Avian influenza in humans, also known as bird flu, is caused by a specific influenza A virus that usually infects birds.

 For more information on avian influenza in birds and their symptoms, or to report sick birds, visit the NT Government’s animal health and diseases avian influenza website .